Skip to main content

 Metabolic Flexibility and Mitochondrial Function

-The concept of is central to understanding longevity and robust health.
+The concept of metabolic flexibility is central to understanding longevity and robust health.
 It is the physiological capacity to efficiently switch between fuel sources ∞ primarily glucose and fatty acids ∞ in response to metabolic demand.
 A metabolically flexible individual will readily utilize glucose after a carbohydrate-containing meal and seamlessly switch to oxidizing fatty acids during fasting or exercise.
 This efficiency is largely a function of healthy, abundant mitochondria.

 Insulin resistance is, at its core, a loss of metabolic flexibility.
 In this state, cells become inefficient at utilizing glucose, leading to its accumulation in the blood.
 Simultaneously, the ability to oxidize fat is often impaired.
 CGM data provides a direct view of the glucose-utilization side of this equation.